Spectacular meteor shower

 The best meteor observing takes place far from city and neighbor lights.
 If you can’t escape light pollution, observe from the darkest corner of your backyard, park, or school yard and patiently watch the darkest portion of the sky.

 Did you know that religious persecution occurred in early America?
-Read about it in this historical series by Alabama author Donna R. Causey
+Read about it in the Tapestry of Love historical series by author Donna R. Causey